intel-analytics/ipex-llm/python/llm/example/GPU/README.md

 ## PyTorch API

 In general, you just need one-line `optimize_model` to easily optimize any loaded PyTorch model, regardless of the library or API you are using.
-See the complete example [here](PyTorch-Models), including:
+See the complete example in [PyTorch-Models Folder](PyTorch-Models).

-- [Model](PyTorch-Models/Model): examples to run some popular models with INT4 optimizations.
-- [More-Data-Types](PyTorch-Models/More-Data-Types): examples of how to apply other low bit optimizations.
-- [Save-Load](PyTorch-Models/Save-Load): examples about how to save and load optimized model.

 ## Transformers-style API

 Many popular open-source PyTorch large language models can be loaded using the Huggingface Transformers API (such as AutoModel, AutoModelForCasualLM, etc).
 For such models, BigDL-LLM also provides a set of APIs to support them.
-See the complete example [here](HF-Transformers-AutoModels), including:
+See the complete example in [HF-Transformers-AutoModels Folder](HF-Transformers-AutoModels).

-- [Model](HF-Transformers-AutoModels/Model): examples to run some popular models with INT4 optimizations.
-- [More-Data-Types](HF-Transformers-AutoModels/More-Data-Types): examples of how to apply other low bit optimizations.
-- [Save-Load](HF-Transformers-AutoModels/Save-Load): examples about how to save and load optimized model.

 ## QLoRA FineTuning

-BigDL-LLM also supports finetuning with 4bit optimizations on Intel GPUs and complete example can be found [here](QLoRA-FineTuning).
+BigDL-LLM also supports finetuning with 4bit optimizations on Intel GPUs and complete example can be found in [QLoRA-FineTuning Folder](QLoRA-FineTuning).